MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

 ## Create a database on the first SQL Server instance

-1. Launch the RDP file to the first SQL Server instance with a domain account that's a member of *sysadmin* fixed server role.
+1. Open the RDP file to the first SQL Server instance with a domain account that's a member of *sysadmin* fixed server role.
 1. Open SQL Server Management Studio and connect to the first SQL Server instance.
 1. In **Object Explorer**, right-click **Databases** and select **New Database**.
 1. In **Database name**, enter **MyDB1**, and then select **OK**.